nagisa/kazlauskas.me/entries/hyphenation-hints-and-justification.md

 [hyphenation algorithms][hyphen-algorithms] as well as convenient libraries that implement the algorithms exist.
-Probably every programming language including [Python][python-hyphen], [Haskell][haskell-hyphen] and even a client side [JavaScript][js-hyphen] a library to either hyphenate the words or inject soft hyphens into the words for you!
+Probably every programming language including [Python][python-hyphen], [Haskell][haskell-hyphen] and even a client side [JavaScript][js-hyphen] has a library to either hyphenate the words or inject soft hyphens into the words for you!

 [^soft-hyphen]: Code point of soft hyphen is `U+00AD`.
 In HTML it also can be
                 used with `&shy;` escape